Skip to main content

 2. Aggregated Granular Data:

-Aggregated granular data summarizes measurements or events occurring within defined time intervals.
+Aggregated granular data summarizes measurements or events over predefined time intervals.

-For example, the code snippet below shows two instances where a smartwatch aggregated step counts over five-minute intervals.
+For example, the code snippet below shows step counts recorded by a smartwatch, aggregated into five-minute intervals.

 "steps_granular_data_array": [